mx1001/hardops_manual/docs/boolean.md

 ![bool](img/boolean/ll12.gif)

-In the above example I used the N panel to set up the cutting material.
+In the above example I used the <kbd>N</kbd> panel to set up the cutting material.

 Material slicing is also supported.